Really Big Coloring Books: Pope Francis Coloring and Activity Book

-St. Louis publisher Really Big Coloring Books Inc. released the Pope Francis Coloring and Activity Book, aimed at all ages.
+Really Big Coloring Books Inc. released the Pope Francis Coloring and Activity Book, aimed at all ages.
 They received a letter in response from the Vatican.
 A company official stated the book was created with integrity, respect, honesty and courage.

 President Donald J. Trump and Vice President Michael Pence

-In the continuation of creating products on American true-to-life modern day cultural icons, St. Louis based publisher Really Big Coloring Books, Inc. releases factual "unauthorized biography" on Donald J. Trump and Michael Pence.
-The cover features photographs of Trump and Pence with information of The White House and the US Capitol and Washington, D.C."
+Really Big Coloring Books released a "unauthorized biography" on Donald Trump and Mike Pence.
+The cover features photographs of Trump and Pence with information on The White House, the US Capitol and Washington, D.C.

 President Joe Biden and Vice President Kamala Harris

-In the continuation of creating products on American true-to-life modern day cultural icons St. Louis based publisher Really Big Coloring Books, Inc. releases factual "unauthorized biography" on Joe Biden and Kamala Harris.
-The cover features photographs of Biden and Harris."One version of the Biden Harris book is printed with HEMP PAPER, a first in US History.
+Really Big Coloring Books released a "unauthorized biography" on Joe Biden and Kamala Harris.
+The cover features photographs of Biden and Harris.
+One version of the Biden Harris book is printed with hemp paper, a first in US History.

+47th US President Donald J Trump Vice President JD Vance elected 2024

+Really Big Coloring Books released a "unauthorized biography" on Donald Trump and JD Vance The cover features photographs of President Donald Trump and Vice President JD Vance with information on The White House, the US Capitol and Washington, D.C.